-That was the AfrAsia Bank Mauritius Open and a mere three months after that his second success on the circuit came at the Oman Open by one shot after starting the final round three behind only to prevail by one.
+That was the AfrAsia Bank Mauritius Open and a mere three months after that his second success on the circuit came at the Oman Open, where he had started the final round three behind only to prevail by one.

 It made him the fastest player ever to win twice and led to his Open Championship debut at Royal Portrush off the Tour’s Race to Dubai rankings.

 Kitayama continued to impress.
 In the space of five weeks he finished third at the Italian Open, fourth at the French Open and was part of a six-way play-off for the Turkish Airlines Open won by Tyrrell Hatton.
 He just lost out to Robert MacIntyre in their duel to be Rookie of the Year.